How to Create Privacy Policy For Your Website

 Select the appropriate section for your legal policy, then click Next.

-Click the Create and Edit option to edit or add additional information to your privacy policy.
+Click the Create and Edit option to edit or add additional information to your professional privacy policy.

 After you have made the necessary changes, click on Publish.

 That’s all!
-Your Standard Privacy Policy is ready with just a few clicks.
+Your Professional Privacy Policy is ready with just a few clicks.

 Where Should You Display Your Privacy Policy?